leafo/moonscript/docs/reference.md

 sum = (x, y) -> print "sum", x + y
 ```

-Functions can be called by listing the arguments after the name of an expresion
+Functions can be called by listing the arguments after the name of an expression
 that evaluates to a function.
 When chaining together function calls, the
 arguments are applied to the closest function to the left.